Cancer Biology and Genetics

 “This prize will be crucial for my group in at least two ways.
 It will allow us to continue and expand our work on somatic genome editing to create preclinical models for a wide array of human cancers.
 These models will enable us to define the molecular mechanisms through which gene fusions lead to cancer formation and will accelerate the development of new therapeutic approaches.
 In addition, I am sure that the opportunity to network with the other awardees and with biotech companies in the New York area will lead to useful collaboration and to new ideas for further studies.”

 The recent advent of new genome-editing technologies, and in particular the CRISPR-Cas9 system, is revolutionizing biomedical research and promises to overcome these limitations.
-We have has recently shown that the CRISPR-Cas9 system can be adapted to induce specific chromosomal rearrangements in the lungs of adult mice.
+We have recently shown that the CRISPR-Cas9 system can be adapted to induce specific chromosomal rearrangements in the lungs of adult mice.
 We have used this approach to generate a novel mouse model of lung cancer.

 Building upon these initial successes, this proposal has two major goals: